 Don’t be afraid.

 I hated how negative everyone was about Central America.
 They told us how dangerous would be, how we shouldn’t walk anywhere at night, use local buses, or even use our cameras in public.
 We almost avoided El Salvador completely just because one guy had a few horror stories.

-In reality, everyone was friendly, the local buses were the best option, we even arrived into the murder capital of the world at night with no problems.
-Of course some people get into trouble and it could easily happen to you, but be street smart, don’t do anything stupid and you’ll probably be fine.
+In reality, everyone was friendly, the local buses were the best option, we even arrived in the murder capital of the world at night with no problems.
+Of course, some people get into trouble and it could easily happen to you, but be street smart, don’t do anything stupid and you’ll probably be fine…?